 TTP Safety Funding (TTPSF)

 The Moving Ahead for Progress in the 21st Century Act (Map-21) authorized the establishment of Tribal Safety funds by setting aside not more than 2 percent of the funds made available under the Tribal Transportation Program for each fiscal year.
 The funds are to be allocated to Tribes based upon an identification and analysis of highway safety issues and opportunities on tribal lands.
-The specific details on how this fund will be administered are being developed.
-Please click the link to access the Federal Register Notice (Acrobat, 224 KB).

 National Tribal Safety Management Plans